 I don’t want young people to be abandoned to the wind and rain.
 I have faith in them and take great joy in seeing them, with hoods or without.
 They don’t have any power but I have the ultimate power as a citizen – my vote, and I might sell it to a party that includes all sections of the community in their plans to improve the lives of individuals.
 Maybe if young people were given the vote at 16, it would assure them a voice, a vote to be won which is exactly what the elderly have and what keeps them safer when governmental policies are being decided.

 We all know what happens when groups feel powerless and isolated – they revolt.
-Maybe its because young people don’t have a voice that they pick up the scaffolding pole?
+Maybe its because young people don’t have a voice that they rebel.

 I should do more to let young people know that they are as much my business as the elderly and other vulnerable groups in society, even if its just a flask of hot chocolate and a couple of cushions to sit on next time I see them trying to socialise whilst battling the elements.